mrsandipandas/mrsandipandas.github.io/_posts/2025-09-14-genai-diffusion.md

 - **Learning Backbone → The Builders**: The machine needs strong builders to understand patterns.
 These are like the CNN team (masters of local details) and the Transformer team (experts in global context).
 Together, they form the backbone that learns how images are structured.
 - **Language Alignment → The Teacher’s Instructions**: Like the teacher gave clear directions—“Bluey sitting in a spaceship near the moon”, the magic machine uses language-image alignment (like CLIP) to connect what we say with what it draws.
 - **Generative Power → The Creative Drawing**: When the machine starts creating, it’s like the students drawing the scene from the teacher’s words.
-This is the essence of Generative AI -- turning text into pictures.
+This is the essence of Generative AI &mdash; turning text into pictures.
 - **Mode Collapse → Everyone Drawing the Same Thing**: Remember how the final drawings of all the students looked almost identical?
 That’s like mode collapse, where the model produces similar outputs instead of diverse ones.
 - **DDPM Strategy → The Dusty Trick**: To avoid memorization and encourage creativity, the teacher sprinkled magic dust on the paper, making students start from random scribbles and refine step by step.
 This is exactly what DDPM does.